 German Spitz dog could be a single breed.
 These little dogs are loyal, attentive, and energetic.
 This breed is often lovable and simple to coach.
 They’ll be seen in all colors and variations.
-This dog is often a compact, long-coated dog with a typical Spitz head and tail curled over the rear.
+This dog is often compact, long-coated, with a typical Spitz head and tail curled over the rear.

 They are mischievous, playful, and loyal.
 The German dogs are often a barker if left with nothing to try and do.
 Forever offer lots of toys to keep them occupied, giving them mental stimulation and employment to do.